 When searching for an apartment in NYC, it doesn’t take long to realize how much more affordable co-ops are to condos.
 There are good reasons for this such as a higher inventory and the troublesome board approval process.
 So the next question is – what are the usual financial requirements for buying a co-op in NYC?

 This article will cover just that.
-By its end, you’ll know exactly what you’ll need to make that dream apartment purchase.
+By its end, you’ll know the financial requirements for buying a co-op and be able to start planning.

 Liquid assets and other reserves

 Just because you have enough money for the down payment and closing costs does not mean you’re in the game yet.
 Another crucial aspect is the amount of post-closing liquid assets to your name after closing.
-Once again, every co-op has their requirements, but the average requirement is 1-2 years.
+Once again, every co-op has its requirements, but the average demand is 1-2 years.

 Your post-closing liquidity is calculated by dividing the sum of your liquid assets through your monthly co-op carrying costs.
 For example, let’s say you have a monthly mortgage payment of $7,500 and a maintenance fee of $2,400 with liquid assets are $200,000.
 Your post-closing liquidity would be $200,000/$9,900 = 20.20.
 This gives you about 1.5 years of post-closing liquidity.

 To ensure that the co-op remains sustainable, the board requires that all buyers can keep up with payments.
 This makes your debt-to-income ratio as important in calculating your finances.
 The typical ratio required of most co-ops is between 25-30%.
 There will be exceptions to this, as mentioned above if you have a lot of liquid assets.